volcoma/EtherealEngine/README.md

 Any suggestions and help will be appreciated.

 ## BUILD
-VS2015 solution is included in the repo.
-Just build it.
+The engine uses the CMake build system.

 ## PLATFORMS
 It is written in a cross-platform manner.

-Platform | Supported
+Compiler | Supported
 -------- | ---------
+MSVC     | yes
-Windows  | yes
+MinGW    | yes
-Linux | needs some work
+GCC      | probably

 ## CODEBASE
-c++14/c++17 Using the latest and greates features of the language.
+c++14 Using the latest and greatest features of the language.

 ## CODE STYLE
 ```c++